 The bottom-up approach begins with lower-level management.
 Here, middle-level managers receive the required goals from lower-level managers once they have been set.
 The goals are revised by the intermediate managers, who subsequently submit them to senior management for final approval after any required modifications.

 This strategy assumes that in order to define practical managerial goals, top-level management needs assistance from below.

 MBO i.e. management by objectives approach assumes all levels of managers are required to set effective organizational goals.
 It is also called participative management.

 It states top, middle, and lower levels should jointly set the desired goals.
 The MBO approach of goal setting emphasizes cooperation and mutual discussion between managers and employees in the goal-setting process.

 Importance of Organizational Goals

-Organizaitonal goals help companies to define their purpose, it assists them in designing all other activities that are necessary to ensure effective and efficient goal realization.
+Organizational goals help companies define their purpose, it assist them in designing all other activities that are necessary to ensure effective and efficient goal realization.
 Following are some of the reasons why the organizational goal is important.

 - Provides Guidance and Direction – Organizational goals provide guidance and unified direction to employees.
 It states what the organization wants and shows where it is going and how it achieves the desired destination.

 - Source of Motivation – Goals also help organizations motivate and inspire employees.
 For this, it should be SMART and additionally, some incentive measures to effectively implement the goals.

 - Ensures Effective Planning – Effective goals also support making effective plans.
 A SMART goal also provides the necessary direction and insights for managers to develop effective plans that ensure the right implementation.